-There do exist alternatives that respect biodiversity and do not contribute to the standardization of flavors, alternatives that look back to the ancient tradition of the "mother" culture.
+There are alternatives that respect biodiversity and do not contribute to the standardization of flavors, alternatives that look back to the ancient tradition of the "mother" culture.

-As for bread or vinegar, it is possible to prepare a kind of "cheese mother," a natural starter culture that can be obtained from milk or whey.
-"To obtain milk cultures, you need to use milk from two or three farmers," explains Gaiarin.
+As with bread or vinegar, it is possible to prepare a kind of "cheese mother," a natural starter culture that can be obtained from milk or whey.
+Gaiarin explains one way of obtaining a natural starter, a thermophilic starter culture: "You need to use milk from two or three farmers," explains Gaiarin.
 "The milk is heated to 63-65°C, then cooled to 45-48°C, reaching the optimal conditions for bacterial multiplication.
 This temperature is kept constant until coagulation begins.
 Then the starter is poured off and refrigerated.
 Unlike bread starters, the milk culture is made fresh every two days, at most every three days."

-Though this practice requires more work, more conscientious care and stricter supervision of timing and temperatures, in the end it is quite simple.
+Though this type of practice requires more work, more conscientious care and stricter supervision of timing and temperatures, in the end it is quite simple.

 So why is it not so widespread?
 Why does almost nobody teach or promote it?

 Firstly because behind the packets lies a big market, with powerful companies who provide significant funding to research institutions.
 And also because in the end the extra work is not fairly rewarded.
-This story of the enzymes not commonly known, and there are very few who are familiar with their existence and importance, even among experts.
+The story of starter cultures is not commonly known, and there are very few who are familiar with their existence and importance, even among experts.